Connecting via the MCP Server

 Step 1: Create an API Token

-1. Navigate to User Profile > API Tokens.
+1. Navigate to Profile > API Tokens in the top nav bar.

 2. Click Create Token.